NyantasticUwU/nstd/README.md

 cargo build --release --features ""
 ```
 Where after "--features", inside the quotation marks, you would list each module seperated by spaces
+and prefixed with "nstd_", though the `nstd_os` module is a bit different, and has it's own
+features such as `nstd_os_alloc` which can be enabled seperately or all of them can be enabled with
-and prefixed with "nstd_". nstd_core is built by default.
+the `nstd_os` feature. `nstd_core` is built by default.
 For building nstd as a C library, you
 should also use the "clib" feature, to build the module for C ABI.

 Example: